ShortlyAI vs. Writesonic – Which is Better?

 Clicking the “new” button will take you to the next page where you have to select the kind of content you will be writing, be it a story or a blog post.

-The interface is uncluttered, and the font and background colour are pleasing to look at so it’s not hard to find what you are looking for.
+The interface is uncluttered, and the font and background colour is pleasing to look at so it’s not hard to find what you are looking for.

 With Writesonic, you see more at a glance when you log in to your dashboard.